jcorporation/myMPD/docs/060-references/partitions.md

 You can select and manage partitions in the web interface.
 The selected partition for the web interface is saved in the browsers localStorage.

-## Notes
+!!! note
     - The `default` partition can not be deleted.
     - Do not use a partition with the name `!all!`.
 It is used internally by myMPD.